ultrasound-labs/token-conversion/README.md

 Note that the implementation assumes that both tokens (in and out) use the same precision.

 ## Requirements

+**Important:** The implementation makes specific assumptions about `tokenIn` and `tokenOut` tokens which translate to strict requirements about the token pair for which the conversion contract is deployed.

+Specifically, these requirements are:
+- 18 decimals precision for both tokens (strictly speaking, the requirement is that both tokens use the same precision but deploying the contract with low-decimal precision tokens may result in the loss of funds)
+- Safe ERC20 implementation (specifically, `transfer` and `burn` need to revert if unsuccessful)

+Note that the former requirement is enforced in the conversion contract's constructor but the latter is not.
+Hence, always make sure the desired token pair adheres to these requirements.

+## Installation
 This repository uses Foundry for building and testing and Solhint for formatting the contracts.
 If you do not have Foundry already installed, you'll need to run the commands below.